-5. Muscle strength factors: Females are more likely to demonstrate greater imbalances between the stronger quadriceps (front of thigh muscles) and weaker hamstrings (at the back of the thigh).
-Females are also likely to have reduced strength in the outer and rear hip muscles (which protect against functional collapse), & increased relative strength in the front and inside hip muscles (2).
+5. Muscle strength factors: Females are more likely to demonstrate greater imbalances between the quadriceps and hamstrings (quads dominance).
+Females are also likely to have reduced relative hip abductor and external rotator muscle strength & increased relative flexor / adductor strength (2).
 These strength imbalances may relate to training, biomechanical and / or postural factors.
-Overall, female leg muscles exhibit around 20% less ability to absorb stress compared to age and sizematched males (2).
+Overall, female leg muscles exhibit around 20% less resistance to dynamic stretch compared to age and size-matched males (2).